 - Make sure your child always wears a helmet when riding a tricycle or bicycle.

-- Continue to use a forward-facing car seat with a harness in the back seat until your child reaches the highest weight or height limit allowed by the car-seat manufacturer.
-When your child has outgrown this seat, switch to a belt-positioning booster seat until your child is 4 feet 9 inches (150 cm) tall, usually between 8 and 12 years of age.
+- Kids should stay harnessed in a forward-facing car seat in the back seat until they reach the highest weight or height limit.
+When your child has outgrown this seat, switch to a belt-positioning booster seat until your child is 4 feet 9 inches (150 cm) tall, usually when they're 8–12 years old.

 - Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids can't get to the keys.